Visit the Gardens by the Bay website and Cloud Forest page.

-Watch the 2:55 Gardens by the Bay, Cloud Forest Conservatory’s Cloud Mountain – Project of the Week 5/02/16 video from Greenroofs.com on the greenroofsTV channel on YouTube.
+Watch the 2:47 VR Gardens by the Bay by Grant Associates; 2:55 Gardens by the Bay, Cloud Forest Conservatory’s Cloud Mountain – Project of the Week 5/02/16 video from Greenroofs.com on the greenroofsTV channel on YouTube.
 Greenroofs.com Project of the Week video photo credits: All courtesy of Tropical Environment, Gardens by the Bay, Linda S. Velazquez, and Grant Associates except for Cloud Forest, Gardens by the Bay, Singapore – 20120617-05.jpg by Allie Caulfield Creative Commons Attribution 2.0 Generic from Wikimedia Commons.

 The 42:57 video VS2011#29 – Closing Keynote Address by Andrew Grant from the Greenroofs.com inaugural 2011 Greenroofs & Walls of the World(TM) Virtual Summit is about the planning and design of the almost then finished Gardens by the Bay in 2012.
 Landscape Architect Andrew Grant’s presentation shows the scope, content, and progress of this spectacular 101-hectare project with particular reference to the innovative use of vertical planting and ecological management systems.